Whether you’re towing a caravan, trailer, or camper, knowing your vehicle’s weight limits is key to towing safely, legally, and with confidence.

 Wheel/Tyre Overload and Tyre Blowouts

-Too much downward force on your towball can lead to too much force on your tyres, and the chance of a tyre blowout.
+Too much downward force on your towball can lead to excessive force on your tyres and increase the risk of a tyre blowout.

 Not a good thing to experience when on a nice holiday.